olzcodes/odin-calculator/README.md

 ## Screenshots

 Basic calculation
 ![screenshot of basic calculation](./screenshots/screenshot-1.png)

-Basic calculation with negative numbers and decimals
+Basic calculation with negative number and decimals
 ![screenshot of basic calculation with negative numbers and decimals](./screenshots/screenshot-2.png)

 ## To-Do